leonlwwang/png-to-midi/README.md

 > **Given any .png image file, is it possible to produce a melodic sequence of notes out of the image data?**

-I want to thank my teammates and good friends **Johnson Chiang** and **Patrick Han** for helping me out with writing a bulk of the test cases in the old project, which really helped me patch a lot of holes in the implementation!
+I want to thank my teammates and good friends **Johnson Chiang** and **Patrick Han** for helping me out with writing a bulk of the test cases in the old project, which enabled me to patch a lot of holes in the implementation!

 ## Codebase